chad-autry/character-perspective-client/README.md

    * Eg: Search might be available, once searched 'open secret door' might become available through context \(plus the space's icon could change\)
 * Modal grid panels
    * For inventory, or maybe even different views \(like through a window\)
-* Mock server
-   * Just a simple client side mock to demonstrate things
 * Timer Icons
    * This is to support some of my own game mechanic ideas, but allow timers to be shown on attached to grid elements or globally near the buttons/status bars
+* gh-pages
+   * Includes a mock client and server to show how components might be used

 ## Eventual Features
 * Plugin Windows
    * Figure out how to allow client extensions the server can pop up \(like character screens, dialog windows, special